-Not only is the pork super tender in this recipe but it’s cooked on a bed of onions that caramelize while it roasts.
-Add a little apple brandy and brown sugar at the end and spoon these mouth watering onions over the roasted pork and pears.
+This pork is super tender and it’s cooked on a bed of onions that caramelize while it roasts.
+Add a little apple brandy and brown sugar at the end and spoon the mouth-watering onions over the roasted pork and pears.

 One of the secrets to cooking really good pork tenderloin is searing it first.
 Searing the meat creates the tastiest caramelized crust on the outside that traps all the moisture inside.
-So, as it finishes cooking, it stays really tender and juicy.
+So, as it finishes cooking, it stays really moist from edge to center.

 This recipe uses crisp pears, sweet onions, and even a bit of apple brandy.
-It’s a winning combo, no matter how you serve it, whether it’s for a holiday gathering, special night with friends, or a Sunday dinner.
+It’s a winning combo, whether on a weeknight or entertaining friends.

-This recipe is a comfort food dish that pairs especially well with classic side dish recipes.
+This recipe is a comfort food dish that pairs well with almost any Southern side dish recipes.

 Substitutions For Apple Brandy